PrismLibrary/Prism-Samples-Wpf/README.md

 # Prism Samples WPF
 Samples that demonstrate how to use various Prism features with WPF.
+If you are just getting started with Prism, it is recommended that you start from the first sample, and work your way down the list sequentially (in order).
+Each sample builds on the previous sample's concept.

 | Topic | Description |
 -----------|-------------|